equinor/create-dm-app/README.md

 Create-dm-app is using [create-react-app](https://create-react-app.dev/) so go to [create-react-app](https://github.com/facebook/create-react-app) to get a list of all possible commands, or just look inside the package.json file and under scripts.

 ## Development tips

+### Using the Tree component
+To use the Tree component from [dm-core](https://github.com/equinor/dm-core-packages), visible data sources must be specified.
+If you want to change the datasource name or add new data sources, the visibleDataSources list defined in your App.tsx needs to be updated.
+In the demo-app, [App.tsx](https://github.com/equinor/create-dm-app/blob/main/src/App.tsx) only has one visible data source, DemoApplicationDataSource.

 ### Link core